csosto-pk/pq-mlkem-ikev2/draft-kampanakis-ml-kem-ikev2.md

 ## Recipient Tests {#receipent-tests}

+[EDNOTE: Update here about implicit rejection of the public key at the responder or the ciphertext at the initiator. ]

-[EDNOTE: This is from https://www.rfc-editor.org/rfc/rfc8031.html#section-5 .
-Update here]
+[ EDNOTE: From This is from https://www.rfc-editor.org/rfc/rfc8031.html#section-5 about curve25519 ]

-Receiving and handling of incompatible point formats MUST follow the considerations described in Section 5 of [RFC7748].
+Receiving and handling of incompatible ML-KEM public key or ciphertext formats MUST follow the considerations described in Section 5 of [RFC7748].
 In particular, receiving entities MUST mask the most-significant bit in the final byte for X25519 (but not X448), and implementations MUST accept non-canonical values.

+[ EDNOTE: From https://www.rfc-editor.org/rfc/rfc6989.html#section-2.3 about P256 ]
+IKEv2 can be used with elliptic curve groups defined over a field GF(p) [RFC5903] [RFC5114].
+According to [Menezes], Section 2.3, there is some informational leakage possible.
+A receiving peer MUST check that its peer's public value is valid; that is, the x and y parameters from the peer's public value satisfy the curve equation, y^2 = x^3 + ax + b mod p (where for groups 19, 20, and 21, a=-3 (mod p), and all other values of a, b, and p for the group are listed in the RFC defining the group).
+We note that an additional check to ensure that the public value is not the point at infinity is not needed, because IKE (see Section 7 of [RFC5903]) does not allow for encoding this value.

 # Security Considerations